-Don't treat protected data symbol as external when building shared library.
-This option overrides linker backend default.
-It can be used to workaround incorrect relocations against protected data symbols generated by compiler.
+Don't treat protected data symbols as external when building a shared library.
+This option overrides the linker backend default.
+It can be used to work around incorrect relocations against protected data symbols generated by compiler.
 Updates on protected data symbols by another module aren't visible to the resulting shared library.
 Supported for i386 and x86-64.